Major in French and Francophone Studies

 Senior Essay (3 points)

-The Senior Essay substitutes for an elective and makes eligible for departmental honors.
-The essay (25 pages, in French) is written under the direction of a faculty member affiliated with the French and Francophone Studies committee or teaching at Reid Hall.
-The choice of the adviser should be discussed with the DUS before contacting him or her.
-Majors who choose to write a senior essay at Columbia should register for the Senior Tutorial in Literature.
-The senior essay is a requirement to be eligible for departmental honors.
+The Senior Essay offers students an opportunity to immerse themselves in a research project and to hone their research and writing skills.
+It substitutes for an elective and makes the student eligible for departmental honors.
+The essay (25 pages minimum, in French) is usually written under the direction of a tenured or tenure-faculty faculty member (assistant professor, associate professor, or professor).
+Occasionally, with the permission of the DUS, the essay may be written under the direction of a lecturer.
+The choice of the adviser should be discussed with the DUS before the student contacts them.
+Although the Senior Essay is a year-long project, majors who choose to write one should register only in the spring for the Senior Tutorial in Literature (UN 3996).
+They should still take the Senior Seminar (UN 3995) in the fall.
+The Senior Essay is a requirement if the student wishes to be considered for departmental honors.